learn-co-curriculum/dsc-sampling-statistics-lab/README.md

     prob = []

-    # Calculate and append fequency of each mean value in the prob list.
+    # Calculate and append frequency of each mean value in the prob list.

     return prob